 The touch panel is very sensitive, causing accidental commands when adjusting the headband.

 When going wireless, you’re afforded a 20-meter range from the Bluetooth 5.0 cans.
 AAC is the only supported high-quality Bluetooth codec, meaning we Android users don’t have the luxury of aptX streaming and are instead bumped back to SBC.
 That’s fine though, since finding a proper fit matters just as much if not more than what codecs are supported.

 Plantronics lists a 24-hour battery life for the BackBeat FIT 6100; our testing yielded great results: 26 hours, 49 minutes of playtime on a single charge.
 When the headphones are drained, you can plug them in using the included microUSB cable for 15 minutes if you need just six hours of playtime.
 Otherwise, it takes two hours to complete a full charge.
 Oh, yes, you did read that correctly: Plantronics is still using microUSB for its headsets, even though budget earphones can afford USB-C while keeping costs low.
 Its presence is inconvenient but easily forgiven.

 Each ear cup houses a 40mm dynamic driver for pumping out those beloved bass notes.
-If you’re an audio purist, you can skip ahead to our list of the best studio headphones, because you’ll get no joy from the BackBeat FIT 6100 frequency response.
-Bass frequencies resonate twice as loud as midrange and treble notes.
-This subjects reproduction to auditory masking, which means clarity and detail appear to be absent.
+If you’re an audio purist, skip ahead to our list of the best studio headphones, because you’ll get no joy from the BackBeat FIT 6100 frequency response.
+Bass notes are twice as loud as midrange and treble notes, which leads to auditory masking.
 While I wouldn’t recommend these headphones for analytical listening, I thoroughly enjoy the sound signature when stationary biking.